genmon/aboutfeeds/index.md

 # 3. How do I use my new newsreader app to subscribe to a feed?

-**You'll need the Feed URL.** To get this, go the website you want to subscribe to, and find that RSS link or the feed icon.
+**You'll need the Feed URL.** To get this, go to the website you want to subscribe to and find that RSS link or the feed icon.
 Then...

 * On **desktop,** right click on the link and choose "Copy Link Address" or similar.
 * On **mobile,** tap and hold the link until a menu comes up.
 Choose "Copy link" or similar.